unixorn/awesome-zsh-plugins/README.md

 - [zsh-in-docker](https://github.com/deluan/zsh-in-docker) - Automates ZSH + [oh-my-zsh](https://ohmyz.sh/) installation into development containers.
 Works with Alpine, Ubuntu, Debian, CentOS or Amazon Linux.
 - [zsh-not-vim](https://github.com/redxtech/zsh-not-vim) - Provides a function that automatically shames the user for forgetting they weren't in `vim`.
 - [zsh-select](https://github.com/z-shell/zsh-select) - Displays a selection list.
 It is similar to `selecta`, but uses the curses library to do display, and when compared to [fzf](https://github.com/junegunn/fzf), the main difference is approximate matching instead of fuzzy matching.
+- [zsh-vi-man](https://github.com/TunaCuma/zsh-vi-man) - Smart man page lookup for zsh vi mode.
+Press `Shift-K` on any command or option to instantly open its man page with smart detection for subcommands, option jumping, combined options, and pipe support.
 - [zsh-watch](https://github.com/Thearas/zsh-watch) - Simple `watch` that supports alias and completion.
 - [zsh-z (agkozak)](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently."
 A native ZSH port of `z.sh` - without `awk`, `sed`, `sort`, or `date`.
 - [zsh-z (ptavares)](https://github.com/ptavares/zsh-z) - Installs and loads [z](https://github.com/rupa/z.git).